Château Smith Haut Lafitte Pessac-Léognan rouge 2019 - Grand Cru Classé

 Wine rated (2022 guide) 98/100

-Almost opaque in color, the nose draws attention from the first swirl and sniff, thanks to notes of blackberry, smoke, black cherry, espresso, damp earth, cocoa, and flowers.
+With an almost opaque color, the nose captures your attention from the very first swirl and sniff, thanks to notes of blackberry, smoke, black cherry, espresso, damp earth, cocoa, and flowers.
 On the palate, the wine is already expressive.
 Voluptuous, seductive, silky, fresh, and rich, layers of fruit coat your palate, leaving you with a sensual finish filled with waves of dark red fruit that linger and expand.
-The wine is so good now that we drank the bottle with dinner, knowing that over the next 2-3 decades, it will become even better.
+The wine is so good right now, we drank the bottle with dinner knowing that over the next 2–3 decades, it will only get better.
 Drink between 2025 and 2055.

 Customer rating